MikeyMike007/javascript/011-working-with-arrays/README.md

 ### CONCATENATE METHOD

-The concatenate method merges the contents of two arrays and returns it. please note that it doesn't mutate the original array i.e. the original array stays the same.
+The concatenate method merges the contents of two arrays and returns it.
+Please note that it doesn't mutate the original array i.e. the original array stays the same.